-- Childcare Disqualification Declaration form (where applicable). - Criminal Record Self-Declaration form (all). - Full details of the selection process.
+- Childcare Disqualification Declaration form (where applicable). - Criminal Record Self-Declaration form (all).

 4.5 Employment history and references

 A minimum of two references will be taken up and at least one of the references will be obtained from the candidate's current or most recent employer and will be sought directly from the referee.